-And the DARE Response from Barry McDonagh was definitely one of those books that helped me with overcoming my anxiety.
+The DARE Response from Barry McDonagh was one of the books that helped me a lot with overcoming anxiety.

-In this article, I’ll give you my summary of the DARE Response from Barry McDonagh.
+And in this article, I’ll give you the ultimate book summary of the DARE Response from Barry McDonagh.

 This is everything I found important in the DARE Response.